-A student may earn two bachelor degrees (BT, BS, BBA) or one bachelor degree and one associates degree (A.A.S., AS, AA, AOS), or two associates degrees simultaneously.
+A student may earn two bachelor degrees (BT, BS, BBA) or two associate degrees (AAS, AS, AA, AOS) simultaneously1.
+A student whose primary degree is a bachelor degree may also earn one associate degree on their way to completing the bachelor degree (form required).
 The following restrictions apply:

-1. For two associate degrees, at least 30 credits of the major in the first degree must not be contained in the program plan of the major in the second degree (this includes both major courses and required cognate courses).
+- 1. For two associate degrees, at least 30 credits of the major in the first degree must not be contained in the program plan of the major in the second degree (this includes both major courses and required cognate courses).
 For an associate degree and a bachelor degree or two bachelor degrees, at least 30 credits of the major in the primary degree must not be contained in the program plan of the major in the secondary degree (this includes both major courses and required cognate courses).
 Beyond 30 major credits not in common, all other courses applied to the primary degree may be applied to the secondary degree.
-Simply stated, there must be, at minimum, a 30-credit difference between the majors of the associate degree and bachelor degree or two bachelor degrees.
+Simply stated, there must be, at minimum, a 30-credit difference between the requirements of the two majors/degrees. - 2.
+For two different degrees, the student must complete the college-wide requirements associated with each degree.
+For two majors with the same degree type, the student must complete all degree requirements for the primary major as well as the major field/advisement track requirements of the secondary major. - 3.
+To apply for a secondary degree, students must meet the minimum grade requirements required by each degree.